-If the Ademco/Honeywell panel is armed/disarmed from a keypad, the communicator reports an opening/closing message by user 0 to the monitoring center.
+If the Ademco/Honeywell panel is armed/disarmed from a keypad, the communicator reports an opening/closing message by user 0 to the central station.

 When the communicator is armed by the Virtual Keypad App or VirtualKeypad.com, the Ademco/Honeywell panel is also armed and the communicator reports an opening message.
-If opening and closing reports are enabled in the Ademco/Honeywell panel, a duplicate message will also be sent to the monitoring center.
+If opening and closing reports are enabled in the Ademco/Honeywell panel, a duplicate message will also be sent to the central station.